BZ110/BZ110/README.md

-# Hello, Salut, Mr7ba 👋
+# Hello, Salut, As-salamu 3alaykum 👋

 (Welcome | Bienvenue | Ahlan w Sahlan) to my GitHub page!
 My name is **Critical**, though you may also know me by my other aliases like **BZ110** or **King**.
 I'm excited to share my projects, collaborations, and contributions with you all.